-Our conversation got us thinking that it would be a good time to review search partners, what’s included and the potential benefits of including it in your campaigns.
+Our conversation got us thinking that it would be a good time to review search partners.
+Below, we’ve highlighted what’s included and the potential benefits of using it in your digital marketing campaigns.

 What are Google Search Partners?

-It’s not exactly a new feature – but it can be easy to miss if you’re not aware of it.
 If a site is partnered with Google and is part of its Search Network, then your ads can appear on their site as well as Google’s search engine results page (SERP).
 Essentially, it is a way of enhancing the reach of your ads through multiple external sites, not limiting them strictly to Google.
+It’s not a new feature – but it can be easily forgotten if you’re not already aware of it.

 YouTube becoming a Google Search Partner